NATIONAL PROOFREADING DAY

 - Turn off the autocorrect – When used strictly as a tool, autocorrect may be helpful.
-Over time we become reliant upon it.
+However, over time we become reliant upon it.
 In texts and emails, it can overcorrect our messages, creating havoc.
-When we’re uncertain of the spelling or a word, so many more reliable and efficient tools are available.
+When we’re uncertain of the spelling or a word, there are many more reliable and efficient tools.

 - Read it aloud – We catch different errors when we read aloud than when we read by sight alone.